luamix/VoteBot/README.md

 # How to use

-1. Downoad and install Node.js.

-2. Download and install Puppeteer.
+1. Install Node.JS

+2. Install Puppeteer via Command Prompt

-3. Open voteBot.js with Notepad or your favourite code editor.
+3. Open voteBot.js with a text editor

 4. Change the pollURL value with your poll URL.

-5. Open your poll page, copy your answer ID and paste it in the answerId value.
+5. Open your poll page, copy your answer ID and paste it in the answerId value(Located in inspect).

 6. Save it and close the file.

-7. Launch runVoteBot.bat, if you have Windows, and watch voteBot to vote for you infinite times with a pause after 23 votes.

-8. Alternatively, you can launch voteBot.js to vote one time.

-# Q-A

-Q. Can I use this on Mac?
-A. No

-Q. Do I have to install anything?
-A. Yes go back to question one.

-Q. Does this work for any poll.fm?
-A. Yes change the links.
+7. Launch runVoteBot.bat.

+8. Fine tune delay as needed if your requests are being blocked by server.